Thank you for reading our post, please rate this article at the end.

 Surprisingly, this mental energy boost was observed even when researchers controlled for potential physical and social activity that could have occurred alongside nature exposure.

 While the exact mechanism behind this “nature high” remains unknown, Dr. Zelenski suggests that nature’s ability to elicit awe may play a role.
-Whether you explore nature in person or virtually, the sense of wonder it inspires can contribute to your overall well-being.
+Whether you explore nature in person or virtually, the wonder it inspires can contribute to your overall well-being.

 6. Camping Presents Opportunity For Exercise